Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Quantitatively Nonblocking Supervisory Control Problem Formulation

 \item[$\bullet$] {\bf Quantitative nonblockingness}.
-Supervisory control $V$ is quantitatively nonblocking wrt. $N$.
+Supervisory control $V$ is quantitatively nonblocking wrt. $\{({Q_{m,i}}, N_i)|i \in \mathcal{I}\}$.

 \item[$\bullet$] {\bf Maximal permissiveness}.
-Supervisory control $V$ does not restrict more behavior than necessary to satisfy safety and quantitative nonblockingness, i.e. for all other supervisory controls $V'$ it holds that $L_m(V'/{\bf G}) \subseteq L_m(V/{\bf G})$. \end{itemize} }
+Supervisory control $V$ does not restrict more behavior than necessary to satisfy safety and quantitative nonblockingness, i.e. for all other safe and quantitatively nonblocking supervisory controls $V'$ it holds that $L_m(V'/{\bf G}) \subseteq L_m(V/{\bf G})$. \end{itemize} }

-The QNSCP is a generalization of the the traditional nonblocking supervisory control problem \cite{RamWon87,WonRam87,Wonham16a}, in that the second requirement of quantitative nonblockingness is stronger than the traditional nonblockingness.
-This generalized problem cannot be solved in general by supervisors synthesized using the standard method; an example is ${\bf SUP}$ in Example~1.
-Moreover, QNSCP can neither be solved by imposing and additional specification language that represents the property of quantitative nonblockingness, as illustrated by the following example.
+\begin{remark} The QNSCP is a generalization of the the traditional nonblocking supervisory control problem \cite{RamWon87,WonRam87,Wonham16a}, in that the second requirement of quantitative nonblockingness imposes bounds on reaching subsets of marker states.
+This generalized problem cannot be solved in general by supervisors synthesized using the standard method; an example of ${\bf SUP}$ was given in Example~1. \end{remark}

-\begin{example} Let ${\bf NG}$ be a generator representing the plant to be controlled, and ${\bf SPEC}$ the generator representing a specification language imposed on the plant, as shown in Fig.~\ref{fig:G1K1}.
-Let $N = 1$.

-We consider the following approach of expressing the property of quantitative nonblockingness by a specification language.
-Write ${\bf G}' = (Q',\Sigma,\delta',q_0', Q_m')$.
-First, for a state $q' \in Q'$, let $L({\bf G}', q', q_0', N)$ denote the strings of $L({\bf G}')$ leading from the initial state $q_0'$ to state $q'$ without passing through $q'$ in the intermediate steps, and having a length no more than $N$.
-Second, let $L({\bf G}', q', q', N)$ denote the strings that repeatedly visiting state $q'$ with the recurrent cycles having length of (at most) $N$.
-Finally, let